 Let’s start with the numbers that actually matter to your accountant.
 This is where the “luxury” premium reveals itself in quarterly invoices.

-HOA & Fee Comparison
+HOA and Fee Comparison

 | Cost Category | WaterColor | Watersound Beach |